Terms and Conditions of Registration

 4.2 THE RECOVERY SERVICE

-a) The Client appoints the ALR to recover or to assist the Client to recover the registered Objects (the “Recovery”).
-In addition to locating an Object, the services to be provided by the ALR may include but are not limited to negotiation, liaison with police or other law enforcement agencies, liaison with third parties, investigation or research, the facilitation of mediation, the prevention of a sale which is unauthorised by the Client, and the identification or location of other Objects in respect of which the Client has suffered loss or theft.
+a) The Client appoints the ALR to recover or to assist the Client to recover the registered Watches (the “Recovery”).
+In addition to locating a Watch, the services to be provided by the ALR may include but are not limited to negotiation, liaison with police or other law enforcement agencies, liaison with third parties, investigation or research, the facilitation of mediation, the prevention of a sale which is unauthorised by the Client, and the identification or location of other Watches in respect of which the Client has suffered loss or theft.

 b) In the event that the Client does not have full title to a Recovery, the Parties will use their best endeavours to obtain the agreement to the Recovery Process of any other parties with an interest; including, but not limited to, any insurer.